-- f) is set up in such a way that there is agreement with the holders of the instrument that it will not be placed into voluntary insolvency. - 147.In the event of the collapse of the SPV structure, the holders of the instrument shall have no better claim against the institution than holders of the same type of instrument directly issued by the institution.
-Therefore, where the loss absorbency mechanism involves conversion into a directly-issued instrument, the instrument issued by the SPV should be cancelled and replaced with an equivalent instrument issued by the institution.
+- 144. An issuer should try to minimise cross-border and legal risk if using an SPV.
+In order to reduce the risk of SPV issues being subject to potential cross border legal conflicts, institutions that issue hybrid instruments in a foreign jurisdiction must demonstrate that they have mitigated any associated legal risks. - 145.
+Investors must not be in a position to place the SPV into insolvency. - 146.
+Events of default may be limited by requiring that the SPV: - a) Issues only instruments where the terms do not give investors the right to place the firm into insolvency.
+For example, non-payment of a coupon should not create an event of default. - b) Does not issue or receive guarantees from which an event of default may arise. - c) Is adequately capitalised to meet its needs as a going concern. - d) Carries out only the activities for which it was created. - e) Has only as many staff as it needs and these carry out only the duties necessary for the operation of the SPV (thus reducing exposure to operational risk). - f) Is set up in such a way that there is agreement with the holders of the instrument that it will not be placed into voluntary insolvency. - 147.
+In the event of collapse of the SPV structure, the holders of the instrument shall have no better claim against the institution than holders of the same type of instrument directly issued by the institution.
+Therefore, where the loss absorbency mechanism involves a conversion into a directly-issued instrument, the instrument issued by the SPV should be cancelled and replaced with an equivalent instrument issued by the institution.
 There shall also be no obstacle to the institution's issue of replacement securities.